brooth/jeta-site/mysite/home/markdown/observer.md

     :::java
     handler.add(MetaHelper.registerObserver(this, otherObservable));

-And unregister all the listeners at ones:
+And unregister all the listeners at once:

     :::java
     handler.unregisterAll();